 CHIA believes transparency means giving people access to the information they need to make better decisions.
 A comprehensive approach to transparency means sharing data has value for all participants in the health care system, including patients, policymakers, insurers, providers, employers, and researchers, and also the consultants and digital health companies that use data to serve these stakeholders.

-Accordingly, CHIA is pursuing two separate but related transparency initiatives.
+Accordingly, CHIA is pursuing several separate but related transparency initiatives.

 CompareCare provides Massachusetts health care consumers with the guidance and tools they need to become active partners in their health care decisions.
 Launched in spring 2018, CompareCare's provides Massachusetts health care consumers with access to:

 CHIA intends to update CompareCare on a regular basis, adding more extensive price data, new cost and quality metrics, and better decision support tools.